a-vishniavetski/TULBot/README.md

 ## TULBot

-> An RAG-powered chatbot with Groq API and Qdrant, that answers questions about Lodz University of Technology.
+> An RAG-powered chatbot made with LangChain, Qdrant, and Google Gemini API that answers questions about Lodz University of Technology.

 <!--
 ## Navigation